 Instead of the state of your strands, it’s essential to consider the health of your scalp when picking a shampoo.
 If you have oily, sensitive or dry skin, it’s likely that your scalp would be the same too.
 Pick a shampoo that addresses your scalp needs as a healthy scalp is super important for having fabulous locks.

-If you have a dry scalp, look for moisturising and hydrating shampoos and avoid ones that are volumising and fortifying to avoid extra dryness and flakiness.
+If you have a dry scalp, look for moisturizing and hydrating shampoos and avoid ones that are volumizing and fortifying to avoid extra dryness and flakiness.

 For an oily scalp, avoid hydrating shampoos; instead, pick strengthening and fortifying formulas.
 To avoid greasiness, leave the shampoo on for an extra minute before rinsing it off.